 If your assignment requires you to answer a question, look for the answer in multiple texts.
 The best approach is to answer the question with a multitude of arguments.
 Use references in the texts you read to broaden your research.
 This is a great way to find extra resources if you’re struggling to find information about your subject.

 Before writing a draft, map out a structure.
 This could be as simple as a bullet point list of the order.
 To be even more organised, for each paragraph, take a piece of paper (A1 is recommended) and arrange the notes you have gathered for this section together on one sheet.

 Stick these onto the paper so you can see all your notes for each paragraph at once.
 You will also be able to use these as references in your essay or assignment.
-Take a look at our information on how to reference in the Harvard Referencing section.
+Take a look at our information on how to reference using Harvard Referencing.

 Once you’ve planned and organised all your thoughts, you can get writing!
 Remember to review, revise and edit as often as you can.
 It never hurts to check something a few times.

 Once you’ve written a draft, don’t look at it for a few days.
 That way when you go back to read it, you will have a clear mind and will be able to see any mistakes or areas you could expand or explain more clearly.